ozalpozqur/altogic-auth-vue3/README.md

 ```

 ### Login With Magic Link Page
 In this page, we will show a form to **log in with Magic Link** with only email.
-We will use Altogic's `altogic.auth.sendMagicLinkEmail()`  function to send the magic link to the user's email.
+We will use Altogic's `altogic.auth.sendMagicLinkEmail()` function to sending magic link to user's email.

-If there is a user matching the entered email address, this function sends a link to that user by mail. and if the link in the e-mail is clicked, the user is logged in.
+When the user clicks on the magic link in the email, Altogic verifies the validity of the magic link and, if successful, redirects the user to the redirect URL specified in your app authentication settings with an access token in a query string parameter named `access_token` The magic link flows in a similar way to the sign-up process.
+We use the `getAuthGrant()` method to create a new session and associated `sessionToken`.

 ```vue
 <!-- src/views/LoginWithMagicLinkView.vue -->
 <script setup>